usnistgov/texture/README.md

 TEXTURE
 -------
-A collection of python modules to analyze/plot crystallographic texture information.
+A collection of python modules to analyze/plot crystallographic texture.
-Below is the list of main modules included in this package, which can be very useful for those who study crystallographic texture / crystal plasticity and those who need to repeatedly plot/visualize the crystallographic data.
+Below is the list of main modules included in this package, which can be useful for those who study crystallographic texture / crystal plasticity and those who need to *repeatedly* plot/visualize the crystallographic data.
 Also a few modules can be used to generate ideal model textures.
-Source codes are written mostly in Python and a few modules are written in Fortran and wrapped by f2py.

 1. upf.py
    This module can plot pole figures in any crystallographic structure from a discrete set of orientations.